-“An oasis right in the heart of the downtown hubbub and a chill place to drink wine with your friends outdoors.
+“An oasis right in the heart of the downtown hubbub and a chilled place to drink wine with your friends outdoors.
 The cops never bother you.
-Everyone sits and watches the white squirrels which live here peacefully and aren’t scared of people at all.”
+Everyone sits and watches the white squirrels, which live here peacefully and aren’t scared of people at all.”

 4 COSMOS WEST RECORDS

 652 Queen St. West